difanj0713/SPIN/README.md

 # Sparsify-then-Classify
-Sparsify-then-Classify: Towards Next-Generation Text Classifier Leveraging Internal Neuron Representations from Large Language Models
+Code repository for the paper **Sparsify-then-Classify: Towards Next-Generation Text Classifier Leveraging Internal Neuron Representations from Large Language Models** by Yilun Liu, Difan Jiao and Ashton Anderson.

+This repository contains all experimental infrastructure for the paper.

+## Methodology

+## Experiments

+## 1